-Are you facing charges of arson?
+Are you facing charges of arson in Chicago?

 As mentioned above, arson is a felony under Illinois law.
 The reason this is charged as a Class 2 felony is because there is always the potential that someone could be seriously injured or even killed.
 Even if the individual believed that no-one was in the building, there is always the chance that they were wrong.
 Not only that, but the fire could easily get out of control and spread to another area.

 The charges could increase to a Class X felony if the individual is charged with aggravated arson.
 There are certain factors that have to be present in order for a person to be charged with aggravated arson.
 The person must have partially or completely damaged someone’s property knowing that there was the possibility of injuring someone.
 If the court decides they should have known someone was in the vicinity of the fire, this could also result in an aggravated charge.
 Aggravated charges are brought against the perpetrator when someone was injured or when a fireman or policeman was at the scene and was injured.

 As to penalties, if someone is charged with setting fire to an uninhabited structure, they could be facing up to seven years in a state prison.
 If they are convicted of arson against the property of another, the prison time could increase to ten years.
 Arson of a structure that was inhabited could lead to up to 30 years in prison and arson that resulted in serious injury to a victim could invoke a sentence of 30 years.

-Contact a Chicago arson attorney today!
+Contact a Chicago arson lawyer today.